Wartburg (retirement community): 2021–present

-Newsweek lists Wartburg 17th among senior care centers based on "overall performance data, peer recommendations, and each facility's handling of COVID-19."
+Newsweek lists Wartburg 17th among senior care centers in New York state, based on "overall performance data, peer recommendations, and each facility's handling of COVID-19."
 In November, 2022 Wartburg was named by U.S. News and World Report as one of the best nursing homes in New York state.
 Wartburg began constructing a new 50,500 s/f Alzheimer's disease and Related Dementia Berkemeier Living Center at One Wartburg Place.